 There’s a slight difference in the silver and bronze medal tally on the official Games’ website, however, which shows Meghalaya with eight silver and 29 bronze.

-Apart from Marso Khyndait, who won gold on Friday in the men’s 1,500m race, two other Meghalayans bagged gold from the Games – Tanushree Dasgupta in women’s table tennis singles and Jitendra Shah in men’s boxing 75-81kg – both of which happened today.
+Apart from Marso Kyndait, who won gold on Friday in the men’s 1,500m race, two other Meghalayans bagged gold from the Games – Tanushree Dasgupta in women’s table tennis singles and Jitendra Shah in men’s boxing 75-81kg – both of which happened today.

 However, despite these successes, Meghalaya’s overall haul is only enough to put them sixth in the medals table, which means that there are plenty of areas where the state can improve on.